Killmatic

-Killmatic is an album by the American hip hop collective Demigodz, released in 2013 by Version Records.
-It was produced by rapper Apathy (who also serves as executive producer for the album), DJ Premier, Teddy Roxpin, Chumzilla (who also serves as disc jockey for three songs), Snowgoons, Skammadix, Will C, and Marco Polo.
+KILLmatic is the second studio album by American hip hop collective Demigodz.
+It was released on March 5, 2013 via Dirty Version Records.
+Recording sessions took place at HeadQcourterz Studios in New York.
+Production was handled by Teddy Roxpin, Chumzilla, DJ Premier, Marco Polo, Skammadix, Snowgoons, Will C., and Apathy, who also served as executive producer together with Celph Titled and Open Mic.
+It features guest appearances from Eternia, Panch, Planetary, R.A. the Rugged Man, Scoop DeVille and Termanology.

 Pre-release

 On November 23, 2011, Celph Titled from Demigodz shared the first single, "Demigodz Is Back" from the Demigodz album entitled as Killmatic on Facebook.
-The official video of "Demigodz Is Back" was later released on January 18, 2013.
+The official video of the song was later released on January 18, 2013.
 The second single was released on February 5, 2013 called "Dead in the Middle".

-Release

-The album debuted at No. 11 on the Billboard Heatseekers Albums chart.
+On February 7, 2013 released date, artwork and tracklist were revealed.
+The third single called "Worst Nightmare" was released on the same day as the album, March 5, 2013.

 Post-release

-The third single called "Worst Nightmare" was released on the same day as the album, March 5, 2013.
+The album debuted at No. 11 on the US Billboard Heatseekers Albums chart.
 The fourth and final single, "Raiders Cap", was released on May 13, 2013.